Open-Attestation/documentation-website/website/docs/did-section/revoke-document-did/revoke-using-document-store.md

 ---
 import RevokeIntro from "/src/reusables/_revoke-intro.mdx";

->**Note:** Depending on whether you have deployed the Document Store or OCSP, use one of them to revoke documents.
+>**Note:** Depending on whether you have deployed the Document Store or OCSP, use the corresponding method to revoke documents.

 <RevokeIntro />